sylvaingchassang/missing_bids/README.md

 figure will be outputed to the `missing_bids_data` folder

-generating figures requires 16GB RAM;
+generating figures requires at least 16GB RAM;
 suggestions for improvements welcome

+Computation take 29 hours on 8 core (dual cpu) intel i7-3770 clocked at 3.4 GHz, with 32G of RAM